System Architecture

 can be examined over time.

 A session is not a performance or composition.
 It is a defined system state under observation.
+Sessions can be logged and analyzed to examine temporal stability, transition dynamics, and emergent coherent windows.

 Scenes define bounded regulatory spaces within a session.